Overv/VulkanTutorial/10_Multisampling.md

 This undesired effect is called "aliasing" and it's a result of a limited numbers of pixels that are available for rendering.
 Since there are no displays out there with unlimited resolution, it will be always visible to some extent.
 There's a number of ways to fix this and in this chapter we'll focus on one of the more popular ones: [Multisample anti-aliasing](https://en.wikipedia.org/wiki/Multisample_anti-aliasing) (MSAA).

-In ordinary rendering, the pixel color is determined based on a single sample point which in most cases is the center of target pixel on screen.
+In ordinary rendering, the pixel color is determined based on a single sample point which in most cases is the center of the target pixel on screen.
 If part of the drawn line passes through a certain pixel but doesn't cover the sample point, that pixel will be left blank, leading to the jagged "staircase" effect.

 ![](/images/aliasing.png)